Shairam/ballerina-sp-tracing/README.md

 records.bal is the service provider.

-main.bal is the client to make RPCs.
+main.bal is the client to make calls for the resources in records.bal.